-Once you have applied and been approved by the Board, your Member Services Specialist will inform you of the starting payment schedule.
+Once you have applied for retirement and been approved by the Board, your Member Services Specialist will inform you of the starting payment schedule.
 After your benefit begins, you will receive monthly payments for your lifetime, payable the first business day of the month.

-Life in Retirement
+Life In Retirement

-Section 6.1 Cost-of-Living Adjustment (COLA)
+Section 6.1 Cost of Living Adjustment (COLA)

-A cost-of-living adjustment is an annual increase that is given on Jan.
-I. There are three types of COLA for Tier I members.
-For members who retire or enter DROP on or before Jan.
-I, 2021, the following applies:
+A cost-of-living adjustment is an annual increase that is given every Jan.
+I. Currently, there are no COLA increases for Tier II members.